 HEALING.
-HOUSING.
+HEALTHY.
 HOPE.

 “Blessed is the one who considers the poor!
 In the day of trouble the LORD delivers him; the LORD protects him and keeps him alive; he is called blessed in the land; you do not give him up to the will of his enemies.
 The LORD sustains him on his sickbed; in his illness you restore him to full health.”